d3zd3z/hkg18/secret-storage.md

 ### TrustZone(tm) for V8m

-- ARM's solution for V8m CPUs
+- Arm's solution for V8m CPUs
-- Allows a trusted environment to separate secret stuff
+- Allows a trusted environment to separate secret data
 - But, only available on V8m cores

 ### Privilege Separation